AidanMcMoneagle/fitness-app-frontend/README.md

 # mtWeightsTracker
 Welcome to the front-end of myWeightsTracker.
 This full-stack MERN application allows users to create, track and view progress of their gym workouts.
 To view the hosted application and start using the app please use the following URL; https://myweightstracker.web.app.

+The back-end of this application is contained within my-weights-tracker-backend repository.

 ## Table of Contents
 * [General Info](#general-information)
 * [Technologies Used](#technologies-used)